-The DLPT5 is designed to assess the general language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language and speakers of other languages with very strong English skills.
+The DLPT5 is designed to assess the general language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language.
 The DLPT5 tests measure proficiency as defined by the Interagency Language Roundtable (ILR) Skill Level Descriptions, levels 0+ - 4 (see Appendix A).
-All DLPT5s will be delivered via computer.
+All DLPT5s will be delivered on the computer.

 DLPT5s in many languages include both a Lower-Range Test and an Upper-Range Test.
 The Lower-Range Test measures ILR proficiency levels 0+ - 3, while the Upper-Range Test measures ILR proficiency levels 3 - 4.
-Examinees will normally take the Lower-Range DLPT5; those who receive a score of 3 on this test may be eligible to take the Upper-Range Test, depending on the policy of their institution.
+The Norwegian DLPT5 is lower-range only.
 The DLPT5 will be used to make operational readiness, incentive pay, and training decisions for civilian and military language analysts in the United States government.